andrie/attractor/README.md

 <!-- badges: end -->

-The goal of attractor is to discretize data in a data frame (x and y) to a matrix for fast visualizationn
+The goal of `attractor` is to generate and plot strange attractors.

+Using this package is fast, because:

+1. The attractor algorithm uses `Rcpp` for speed.
+2. The resulting attractor is discretized (binned) into a much smaller matrix, making plotting very fast.

 ## Installation